 - Fees for participation in a residency program, or other educational and artistic development opportunities.
 Review our Emergency Grants F.A.Q.s for residency-related questions.

 - Deposits and registration fees for participation in an exhibition, fair, or other presentation opportunity

 - Projects taking place in commercial gallery spaces

 - Youth or educational programming

-- Requests to attend or organize professional training, workshops, lectures, symposiums, conferences, or competitions
+- Requests to attend, present at, or organize professional training, workshops, lectures, symposiums, conferences, or competitions

 - Production of CDs, albums, or music videos

-Emergency Grants applications are only accepted through an online form.
-Apply for an Emergency Grant.
+Emergency Grants applications are accepted through an online form.

 If you have difficulty with internet access, please call or email the Foundation for a hard-copy application.

-Emergency Grants are supported by generous grants from: Amphion Foundation, Milton and Sally Avery Arts Foundation, Lawrence B. Benenson, The Aaron Copland Fund for Music, The Cowles Charitable Trust, New York City Council District 33/Council Member Stephen Levin, Mertz Gilmore Foundation, The Horace W. Goldsmith Foundation, The Shelley & Donald Rubin Foundation, Louise Stude Sarofim/The Brown Foundation Inc., Thanksgiving Fund, and Trust for Mutual Understanding.
+Amphion Foundation, Milton and Sally Avery Arts Foundation, John Baldessari Family Foundation, Lawrence B. Benenson, The Aaron Copland Fund for Music, The Cowles Charitable Trust, The Horace W. Goldsmith Foundation, New York City Council District 33/Council Member Stephen Levin, Mertz Gilmore Foundation, Robert Gore Rifkind Foundation, in honor of Stephanie Barron, The Shelley & Donald Rubin Foundation, Louisa Stude Sarofim/The Brown Foundation of Houston Inc., and Trust for Mutual Understanding.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.